juliabecker/looped/README.md

 #Looped App

-A single-page Facebook Oauth app for sharing city tips.
-Final project for General Assembly's WDI.
+A single-page app for sharing city tips.
+Uses Facebook Oauth, Backbone, and Rails with a Postgres DB.

-Check it out: <a href="https://looped.herokuapp.com/">here</a>
+Check it out: <a href="https://looped.herokuapp.com/">here!</a>

 ##Features